Page 1 of 1

 How the Module will be Taught and what will be the Learning Experiences of the Students:

-This module will use an experiential based learning model that centres on patient case studies.
-Each case study will entail aspects of body structures and functions, activity limitations, participation restrictions, personal and environmental factors and the specific physiotherapy skills needed to manage these multi-systems cases.
-The module will be delivered through a mixture of small groups, lectures, and SDL and all of these approaches will be utilised in a blended learning style.
-Evidence based practice will be used throughout, together with exploration of the commonality between dysfunction of systems, principles of management and implications for person and family.
+This module will use an experiential based learning model that centres on patient case studies (graduate attribute: curious).
+Each case study will entail aspects of body structures and functions, activity limitations, participation restrictions, personal and environmental factors and the specific physiotherapy skills needed to manage these chronic inflammatory cases.
+The module will be delivered through a mixture of small groups, lectures, and SDL and group presentations (graduate attribute: articulate) and all of these approaches will be utilised in a blended learning style.
+Evidence based practice will be used throughout, incorporating up to date research and clinical practice recommendations (graduate attribute: curious) together with exploration of the commonality between dysfunction of systems, principles of management and implications for person and family and society (graduate attribute: responsible).

 Research Findings Incorporated in to the Syllabus (If Relevant):